 What Is Tempeh?

-After fermentation, tempeh is formed into a patty, similar to a very firm veggie burger.
-It differs from tofu in that the beans are kept whole and pressed together, rather than being ground up.
+After fermentation, the soybeans are formed into a patty, similar to a very firm veggie burger.
+The process differs from tofu-making in that the beans are kept whole and pressed together, rather than being ground up.
 You can see the beans in the patty or loaf, held together by the beneficial probiotic mold used in the fermentation process.

-The taste of and texture of tempeh is nothing like tofu.
-It has a nutty flavor of its own in addition to taking on flavors from sauces or marinades.
-Tempeh has a very firm texture which doesn't easily crumble like tofu does.
+The taste and texture of tempeh is nothing like tofu.
+It has a nutty flavor on its own and easily absorbs flavors from sauces or marinades.
+Also unlike tofu, tempeh has a very firm texture and doesn't crumble easily.

 Try adding tempeh to a stir-fry instead of tofu.
 As a replacement for ground beef, crumble, finely chop it, or even grate it with a cheese grater and add it to soups or meatless chili.
-For slabs or cubes, its firm texture requires that you slice tempeh into thinly, no more than 3/4 inch thick.
-Tempeh will get a nice crisp edge when cooked in a frying pan or grilled.
+For slabs or cubes, its firm texture requires that you slice tempeh no more than 3/4-inch thick.
+Tempeh will get a nice crisp edge when fried in a pan or grilled.